Sub-millimeter propagation of antiferromagnetic magnons via magnon-photon coupling: Introduction

-The energy transfer between magnons and photons realizes their coupled states, referred to as magnon-polaritons\cite{mills1974polaritons, grishunin2018terahertz}.
-Magnon-polaritons can be excited by light and are expected to exhibit a nonzero group velocity owing to their anti-cross-energy dispersion.
-However, previous studies have mainly focused on the magnonic signature of the transmitted terahertz wave, which does not have spatial resolution.
-Therefore, the influence of magnon-photon coupling on magnon propagation property remains unclear.
+The energy transfer between magnons and photons gives rise to their coupled states, known as magnon-polaritons.
+Magnon-polaritons can be optically excited and are expected to exhibit a nonzero group velocity due to their anti-cross-energy dispersion.
+Previous studies have primarily focused on the magnonic features of the transmitted terahertz wave, which lacks spatial resolution\cite{Mills74, Grishunin18,Boventer23}.
+Consequently, the influence of magnon-photon coupling on magnon propagation properties remains unclear.

-This letter reports all-optical coherent excitation and detection of magnon-polaritons in $\mathrm{BiFeO_3}$.
-This material is expected to exhibit strong magnon-photon coupling because the magnons are electromagnons\cite{rovillain2010electric}.
-Furthermore, $\mathrm{BiFeO_3}$ enabled the excitation and detection of magnon-polaritons owing to their multiferroic nature\cite{fiebig2016evolution, khan2020ultrafast}.
-Time-resolved imaging measurements revealed that the antiferromagnetic magnon in $\mathrm{BiFeO_3}$ propagates over a long distance up to hundreds of micrometers in tens of picoseconds by forming magnon-polariton.
-Furthermore, we estimated the coupling strength, which was comparable to strong coupling and can be utilized in both classical\cite{aspelmeyer2014cavity} and quantum information processing\cite{imamoglu1999quantum}.
+This article reports on the all-optical coherent excitation and detection of magnon-polaritons in \ce{BiFeO3}.
+This material is anticipated to demonstrate strong magnon-photon coupling due to the presence of electromagnons\cite{Rovillain10}.
+Additionally, the multiferroic nature of \ce{BiFeO3} (ref. \cite{Fiebig16}) enabled the excitation and detection of magnon-polaritons in a single material in contrast to a previous study using a hybrid ferroelectric-antiferromagnetic waveguide\cite{Sivarajah19}.
+Time-resolved imaging measurements revealed that antiferromagnetic magnon in \ce{BiFeO3} can propagate over long distances, up to hundreds of micrometers in tens of picoseconds, by forming magnon-polaritons.
+The excitation is based on nonthermal mechanism, which does not require optical absorption\cite{Hortensius21}.